tdtheautomator/terraform-azure-vnet-vpngateway/01.Connecting_Global_VNets_VPNGateway/README.md

 # VNet-to-Vnet connection via VPN Gateway
+This plan is used to deploy 3 VNets in seperate locations and connect them via VPN Gateways.
 ## What Does this plan do ?
 A total of 40 resources are created.